IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- VA071 - Sign in page for car dealership.
+- VA071 - Sign in page for automotive group.
   - CR - Car Retails
 - VA072 - The automotive group administrator can register into the platform by email or a Google account.
   - CR - Car Retails